 Should you experience any of the symptoms listed above, visit your friendly urologist at The Urology Center of the Philippines for immediate consultation.
 Our experts will perform thorough physical examination.
-Laboratory and imaging modalities will also be performed to further assess the urinary stone.
+Laboratory and imaging modalities (CT Stonogram and Ultrasound) will also be performed to further assess the urinary stone.

 The goal of any kidney stone surgical treatment is to achieve maximal stone clearance with minimal morbidity to the patient (5).